dsb-lab/Docker-single-cell-analysis/README.md

 > [mossjacob/pcurvepy](https://github.com/mossjacob/pcurvepy)\
 > [mossjacob/pslingshot](https://github.com/mossjacob/pyslingshot)

+## version 0.3

+This version incorporates over version 0.2:

+> gprofiler-official==1.0.0
+> scikit-misc==0.1.4
+> scvi-tools==0.14.6

+For being able to execute the docker with GPUs functionality see [this article](https://towardsdatascience.com/how-to-properly-use-the-gpu-within-a-docker-container-4c699c78c6d1)(Need Different base image in Dockerfile).

 ## 1. Building the docker
 A docker image with the required python version and packages can be created running